hummingflight/cotorro-storytelling-audio-sync-tool/README.md

 # Cotorro
 ## Storytelling Audio Sync Tool

-Version 0.1<br />
-Cotorro is a development tool created and mantained by HummingFlight S.A.
-Its main function is to synchronize the words of a text with audio clips, generally useful for digital books and subtitles.
+Cotorro is a tool that helps to synchronize words from a text and audio clips.
+It is designed to meet the needs of HummingFlight's Interactive Book Projects.

 ## Requirements